philteigne/yesChef/USER_STORIES.md

 As a user I would like to automatically update my pantry when I make a recipe.

 As a user I would like to share, rank, and comment on recipes by other users. (or share recipe easily on other sites)

+As a user I'd like to ask an AI assistant about small roadblocks in my cooking, like substitutions.

+As a user I'd like to convert measurement units.